-Why Bitvavo for a European
+Why Bitvavo just makes sense for a European

-The API: where it gets interesting
+The API: this is where it gets really fun

 Live trading dashboard showing the bot's P&L and orders on Bitvavo